gumaerc-testorg/15.071-spring-2017/content/pages/text-analytics/assignment-5/detecting-vandalism-on-wikipedia.md

 How many terms appear in dtmAdded?

-Exercise 2

-&nbsp;Numerical Response&nbsp;

-Explanation

-The following are the commands needed to execute these four steps:

-corpusAdded = Corpus(VectorSource(wiki$Added))

-corpusAdded = tm\_map(corpusAdded, removeWords, stopwords("english"))

-corpusAdded = tm\_map(corpusAdded, stemDocument)

-dtmAdded = DocumentTermMatrix(corpusAdded)

-If you type dtmAdded, you can see that there are 6675 terms.

-CheckShow Answer

 ## Problem 1.3 - Bags of Words

 Filter out sparse terms by keeping only terms that appear in 0.3% or more of the revisions, and call the new matrix sparseAdded.
 How many terms appear in sparseAdded?

-Exercise 3

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can create the sparse matrix with the follow line:

-sparseAdded = removeSparseTerms(dtmAdded, 0.997)

-If you type sparseAdded, you can see that there are 166 terms.

-CheckShow Answer

 ## Problem 1.4 - Bags of Words